ManiGillier/glados/fcvm_reference/fcvm_reference.md

 ### Bytecode File Format

-The fcvm executes bytecode files with a simple header structure:
+The fcvm executes Franc C bytecode files.

+They have the following header structure:

 ```
 ┌─────────────────────────────────────┐